-It's one of the most unpleasant aspects of your canine companion's health and care: Dog diarrhea.
-It's stinky, it's messy, and it's no fun for you or your dog.
+It's one of the most unpleasant aspects of your canine companion's health and care: dog diarrhea.

 Diarrhea is common among dogs.
 It's very likely that your pooch will experience an episode of diarrhea at one point or another.
 There are many possible reasons why diarrhea may occur, and not all diarrhea is created equal.
-Understanding why diarrhea might happen and what kind of diarrhea your dog is producing are the first steps toward getting your dog help if it's needed.
+Understanding why diarrhea might happen is the first step toward getting your dog help if it's needed.

 The Top Causes of Dog DiarrheaThere are many possible causes of dog diarrhea, and it can occur as a symptom of many underlying health issues.
 Let's take a look at some of the most common causes of diarrhea that veterinarians see.